 But You, O God, shall bring them down to the pit of destruction;

 Bloodthirsty and deceitful men shall not live out half their days;

 a.
 Cast your burden on the LORD, and He shall sustain you: There are few greater burdens to bear than a one-time friend who becomes a treacherous and dangerous enemy.
 David knew that even this was a burden that God could and should bear.

 i.
 “God imposes burdens, to see what we will do with them.
 We may carry them to our undoing, or we may cast them on Him for his blessed countenance.”
 (Meyer)

 ii.
-“The word burden is too restrictive: it means whatever is given you, your appointed lot (hence in neb ‘your fortunes’).
+“The word burden is too restrictive: it means whatever is given you, your appointed lot (hence in New English Bible, ‘your fortunes’).
 And the promise is not that God will carry it, but that he will sustain you.”
 (Kidner)

 iii.
 He shall sustain: “The experience of suffering was not taken away from the servant of God, but he was sustained, and so made strong enough to resist its pressure, and through it to make his service more perfect.
 This is how God ever sustains us in the bearing of burdens.”
 (Morgan)